Packing for your Camino walk

 • Underwear: Bra (1), Panties (Ex Officio) (3) 4 oz. (slip, see above).

-How to pack a backpack: First, line your pack with a trash compactor bag to make it waterproof.
+How to pack a backpack: For standard backpack (not the All Day Carry described above), before you pack line your pack with a trash compactor bag to make it waterproof.
 Use 2-3 turkey-baster bags to compartmentalize your packed items (sleeping bag; extra clothing, etc.)

 Packed bottom to top in the turkey baster bags: Sleeping bag; extra clothing; medications and toiletries; raingear or another layer depending on weather forecast.
 Most weight ends up mid-back.